 In the current issue of VeloNews, technical writer Lennard Zinn helps you work through the steps necessary to find that perfect position.
 As mentioned in the article, Alan Hills of Hills-Scientific.com in Boulder, Colorado, has shared a handy program he designed to choose the stems for his bikes.
 As we promised, we have included Hills’s executable calculator below.

-(Editor’s Note, October 2010: The calculator page referred to in this 2003 articles appears to be lost, the victim of our site’s two platform changes since then.
-But we found a stem calculator site that seems just as useful.)
+(Editor’s Note, October 2010: The calculator page referred to in this 2003 articles appears to be lost, the victim of our site’s two platform changes since then.)

 This executable function is to make it possible for you to predict the reach and rise of the top of your handlebar from the steering tube at the top of your headset with stems of different lengths, angles, and clamp heights.

 Note the following, especially noting the method for determining stem angle (and whether it is positive or negative):